Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + Provide CRUD functions are included making it possible for the user to handle their information.

-+ The site is build to easy navigate and this makes it also easy to use.
++ The site is built to easy navigate and this makes it also easy to use.

 + Implemented messages that keep the user inform of every action they made.

 + The use of photos that is in accordance with the objective of the site, making an environment pleasant for the user.

->>>>>>> 1fbc4e001b22a3b844b447d875d9063fd07a1c3d
-+ The travel journal stories written by the user are only available to see by other resgiter users.
++ The travel journal stories written by the user are only available to see by other register users.

 ### __Design__